 Marine geophysicist Giacomo Cocchi

-Marine geophysicist Giacomo Cocchi takes part in the acquisition & interpretation of data for geophysical surveys including UXO surveys, and is proficient using various survey platforms for both marine and land operations.
+Marine geophysicist Giacomo Cocchi takes part in the acquisition & interpretation of data for geophysical surveys including UXO surveys for marine and land operations.

 Giacomo Cocchi’s educational background is in geosciences, he has a BSc in geology and an MSc in geology and geophysics.
 He also has significant experience in the interpretation and processing of seismic, magnetic and gravimetric data, and is the latest addition to SafeLane’s amazing marine team.